 Where Manual ChatGPT Falls Short

 Where the manual ChatGPT workflow falls apart is at scale.
-If you bid on twenty projects a day, you will spend an hour just shuffling text between two tabs.
+If you bid on twenty projects a day, you'll spend an hour just shuffling text between two tabs.
+That's not automation.
+That's a different kind of busywork.

 Worse, the proposals start to drift toward sameness because you stop tuning the prompt for each project.
-By the second week, you are pasting the same prompt every time, and the output starts to lose the specificity that made it work in week one.
+By the second week, you're pasting the same prompt every time, and the output starts to lose the specificity that made it work in week one.

 The Built-in Solution

 A built-in AI proposal generator solves the workflow problem.
-FreelancerAutoBid lets you save your prompt template once, in /settings/prompts, with the same level of detail as the working ChatGPT prompt above.
+FreelancerAutoBid lets you save your prompt template once, directly in the extension dashboard, with the same level of detail as the working ChatGPT prompt above.

 The extension reads each project's description, skills, and budget directly from Freelancer.com, runs your prompt with that project's context, and produces a tailored proposal ready to submit.
 The output quality is the same as a well-prompted ChatGPT response, but the workflow takes seconds instead of minutes.